bigrasam/agentic-investment-assistant/README.md

 - A combined psychological insight

 It showcases the core ideas from the Google Agents Intensive course:
-**multi-agent reasoning, memory, tools, and context engineering**—all wrapped in a clean, user-friendly web app.
+**multi-agent reasoning, memory, tools, and context engineering**, all included in a clean, user-friendly web app.

 ---

 ##  Attribution
 Built by **Ras Amirzadeh**
 For the **Kaggle × Google Agents Intensive Capstone (2025)**